-The above-mentioned management plans were reviewed in accordance with the Gunlake Extension Project SSD LEC Consent following the Independent environmental audit undertaken for the site in August 2022.
+The above-mentioned management plans were reviewed in accordance with the Gunlake Extension Project SSD LEC Consent following submission of the 2023 Annual Review.
 The review resulted in an update to the Aboriginal Heritage Management Plan which was provided to Heritage NSW and Registered Aboriginal parties for comment and subsequently to DPE for approval.

 The Biodiversity and Rehabilitation Management Plan (BRMP) required by the LEC Consent for the Extension Project was prepared and submitted to DPE in May 2018.
 Finalisation and approval of the plan was delayed due to pending determination of Mod1 of the LEC Consent.
 In October 2022 the proposed modification was rejected by the LEC and Gunlake was requested by DPE to finalise the BRMP.
-The plan was submitted in April 2023 and is pending approval.
-The Rehabilitation and Biodiversity Offset Management Plan (RBOMP) prepared under Project Approval 07_0074 remains the approved management plan until the BRMP is approved.
+The plan was submitted in April 2023 following which additional information was requested and provided.
+The Rehabilitation and Biodiversity Offset Management Plan (RBOMP) prepared under Project Approval 07\0074 remains the approved management plan until the BRMP is approved.